protonemedia/laravel-splade-docs/x-state.md

 ## Errors

 The `state` prop has a `hasError` method, and you may access the first error of a key with the `state.errors` object.
 If you want full access to the server-side error bag, you may use the `rawErrors` object.
-To determine if there are errors at all, you may use the `hasErrors` boolean.
+To determine if there are any errors, you may use the `hasErrors` boolean.

 ```blade
 <x-splade-state>